 These professionals monitor the Ambien addict while they are going through detox.
 This is important because there are reports of seizure activity when addicts suddenly cease taking the drug.
 These cases require focused medical attention.

-There are other negative symptoms that come with withdrawal from Ambien.
+Other negative symptoms come with withdrawal from Ambien.
 Many of them have to do with the fact that Ambien is a sleep aid.
-Sleep becomes difficultwhen an addict stops taking Ambien.
+Sleep becomes complicated when an addict stops taking Ambien.

 Here are some of the other withdrawal symptoms an Ambien addict may experience during detox from the drug.